-This whitepaper focuses on typical questions asked by AWS customers when they are considering implications of the PDPO relevant to their use of AWS services to store or process content containing personal data.
-There will also be other relevant considerations for each customer to address, for example, a customer may need to comply with industry-specific requirements, the laws of other jurisdictions where that customer conducts business, or contractual commitments a customer makes to a third-party.
+This whitepaper focuses on typical questions asked by AWS customers when they are considering the implications of the PDPA on their use of AWS services to store or process content containing personal data.
+There will also be other relevant considerations for each customer to address, for example, a customer may need to comply with industry specific requirements, the laws of other jurisdictions where that customer conducts business, or contractual commitments a customer makes to a third party.

 This paper is provided solely for informational purposes.
 It is not legal advice, and should not be relied on as legal advice.
-As each customer's requirements will differ, AWS strongly encourages its customers to obtain appropriate advice on their implementation of privacy and data protection requirements, and on applicable laws and other requirements relevant to their business.
+As each customer's requirements will differ, AWS strongly encourages customers to obtain appropriate advice on their implementation of privacy and data protection requirements, and on applicable laws and other requirements relevant to their business.

 When we refer to content in this paper, we mean software (including virtual machine images), data, text, audio, video, images and other content that a customer, or any end user, stores or processes using AWS services.
-For example, a customer's content includes objects that the customer stores using Amazon Simple Storage Service, files stored on an Amazon Elastic Block Store volume, or the contents of an Amazon DynamoDB database table.
-Such content may, but will not necessarily, include personal data relating to that customer, its end users, or third-parties.
-Customers maintain ownership and control of their content and select which AWS services can process, store, and host their content.
-AWS does not access or use customer content without customer consent except as necessary to comply with a law or binding order of a governmental body.
-The terms of the AWS Customer Agreement apply to customer content.
-Customer content does not include data that a customer provides to us in connection with the creation or administration of its AWS accounts, such as a customer's names, phone numbers, email addresses and billing information-this is referred to as account information and it is governed by the AWS Privacy Notice.
+For example, a customer's can content include objects that the customer stores using Amazon Simple Storage Service (Amazon S3), files stored on an Amazon Elastic Block Store (Amazon EBS) volume, or the contents of an Amazon DynamoDB database table.
+Such content may, but will not necessarily, include personal data relating to that customer, its end users, or third parties.
+The terms of the AWS Customer Agreement, or any other relevant agreement with us governing the use of AWS services, apply to customer content.
+Customer content does not include data that a customer provides to us in connection with the creation or administration of its AWS accounts, such as a customer's names, phone numbers, email addresses and billing information-we refer to this as account information and it is governed by the AWS Privacy Notice.